Lyme Disease & Babesiosis: Dangerous Tick Borne Diseases

 Deer tick life stages and relative sizes - adult, nymph, and larva

-The most dangerous disease transmitted by ticks on the North Shore is Lyme Disease.
+The most dangerous disease transmitted by ticks on the North Shore is Lyme Disease - a bacterial infection.
 Infected deer ticks bite humans and transmit the disease while feeding.
 Symptoms appear in the form of fatigue, fever, headache, muscle & joint aches, swollen lymph nodesErythyma migransas rash as it would appear in a Lyme Disease infection. and a bulls-eye shaped rash called erythema migrans.
 Lyme disease is a serious condition that can cause permanent bodily harm if left untreated.
 Infection can spread to joints, the nervous system and the heart.

 Infection can only be verified by a blood test.
 While clinical diagnosis is useful, the only way to be 100% sure that you've been infected is through a blood test.
 If caught early, a treatment of antibiotics usually results in complete recovery.
 Drugs commonly used to treat Lyme Disease include doxycycline, amoxicillin, or cefuroxime axetil.
 People with certain neurological or cardiac illness may require more intense intravenous treatment with drugs such as ceftriaxone or penicillin.